matloff/TidyverseSkeptic/README.md

-people: Non-Tidy job seekers who are excellent R coders will find that they are dismissed out of hand by Tidy interviewers; authors of non-Tidy CRAN code will find their contribution is considered useless; academics submitting research manuscripts or grant proposals will find that Tidy reviewers give them low scores.
+people: Non-Tidy job seekers who are excellent R coders will find that they are dismissed out of hand by Tidy interviewers; authors of non-Tidy CRAN code will find their contribution is considered useless; academics submitting data science research manuscripts or grant proposals will find that Tidy reviewers give them low scores.
 In short, R will have to bend to RStudio's wishes.

-*This is classical monopolistic behavior.*  Of course, the market here, an open source project dominated by a commercial entity, is uncharted waters in the legal sense, but in the economic sense, this is exactly what is occurring, whether a conscious goal of RStudio or not.
+*This is classical monopolistic behavior.*  Of course, the market here, an open source project dominated by a commercial entity, is uncharted waters in the legal sense.
+But in the economic sense, this is exactly what is occurring, whether a conscious goal of RStudio or not.

 Aside from price, again probably not an issue here, a highly insidious consequence of monopolies is the stifling of innovation.
 The case of **data.table** discussed above is a fine case in point.

 An open-source project involves a people spending a large amount of time developing the project for free, no pay.
 Thus, for a commercial entity to then swoop down and exploit all that free labor for its own profit is